Available with Standard or Advanced license.

 If you place the library in a different directory on the Oracle server than it was previously, you must reconfigure your extproc to point to the new library location and restart the Oracle listener.
-See Configure the Oracle extproc to access the geodatabase with SQL for more information.
+See Configure the extproc to access ST_Geometry in Oracle for more information.

 - Make sure that there are no users connected to the geodatabase you are upgrading.
 If you are upgrading the sde master geodatabase, also make sure no one is connected to any of the user-schema geodatabases in the Oracle database.

 To see a list of the users who are currently connected to your geodatabase, go to the Geodatabase Administration dialog box in an ArcGIS Desktop client.